The importance of sustainability in the event industry

 As more emphasis is placed on the health of our environment and climate change mitigation measures across the commercial and industrial sector, businesses are looking to become more sustainable.
 Making sustainability a priority impresses consumers and investors; maintains a proactive and positive brand image; and, of course, helps the environment.

 Launching sustainable, green events reflects positively on the company hosting the event, and allows them to fulfil their corporate social responsibility.
+With that in mind, here are some sustainable event ideas for creating a green stage.

 Modular stage systems